 Plan for Administrative Oversight

-The Biosafety Policy, is one component of the PAO and establishes the Thompson Rivers University Biosafety Program to ensure that TRU upholds the highest standards and is in compliance with regulations as set out by the Public Health Agency of Canada (PHAC) and the Canadian Food Inspection Agency (CFIA) in accordance with the Human Pathogens and Toxins Act (HPTA) and the Human Pathogens and Toxins Regulations (HPTR)
+The Biosafety Policy is one component of the plan.
+It establishes the Thompson Rivers University Biosafety Program to ensure that TRU upholds the highest standards and is in compliance with regulations as set out by the Public Health Agency of Canada (PHAC) and the Canadian Food Inspection Agency (CFIA) in accordance with the Human Pathogens and Toxins Act (HPTA) and the Human Pathogens and Toxins Regulations (HPTR)

-The Laboratory Biosafety Manual was developed for individuals who handle or work in proximity to potentially infectious materials and toxins and is based on the overarching risk assessment of the protocols in use at Thompson Rivers University.
+The Laboratory Biosafety Manual was developed for individuals who handle or work in proximity to potentially infectious materials and toxins.
+It is based on the overarching risk assessment of the protocols in use at Thompson Rivers University.

-The Biosafety Program falls under the portfolio of the Office of Safety and Emergency Management (OSEM), which is responsible for Occupational Health & Safety including WorkSafe BC Regulations and Emergency Management.
-This Biosafety Manual is based on the 2nd editions of both the Canadian Biosafety Standard (CBS) [released in 2015]) and the Canadian Biosafety Handbook (CBH [released in 2016]) by the Public Health Agency of Canada (PHAC) and the Canadian Food Inspection Agency (CFIA).
+The Biosafety Program falls under the portfolio of the Office of Safety and Emergency Management (OSEM), which is responsible for Occupational Health and Safety including WorkSafe BC regulations and emergency management.
+This Biosafety Manual is based on the second editions of the Canadian Biosafety Standard (CBS) [released in 2015], Canadian Biosafety Handbook (CBH [released in 2016]) by the Public Health Agency of Canada (PHAC) and the Canadian Food Inspection Agency (CFIA).
 The CBS covers work with human and terrestrial animal pathogens, toxins and prions.